nocta-ui/nocta-ui-cli/js/README.md

 - Requires a valid `nocta.config.json`
 - Accepts one or multiple component names; nested dependencies are resolved automatically
 - Writes files into the folder configured by `aliases.components`
+- In monorepos, writes shared UI files to linked workspaces and updates imports automatically
 - Prompts before overwriting existing files
 - Normalizes import aliases using the prefix from `nocta.config.json` (defaults to `@/` for Next.js/Vite or `~/` for React Router 7)
 - Installs missing npm packages and reports satisfied or updated versions
+- Scopes dependency installation commands to the workspace that owns each component
 - Prints created paths plus ready-to-copy import statements, variants, and sizes
 - Supports `--dry-run` to preview all file writes and dependency changes without modifying the project